rasmusab/officialcocktails/officialcocktails.com/content/cocktails/horse_s_neck.md

 - Add a few dashes of aromatic bitters to balance out the sweetness of the ginger ale.
 - Serve over ice in a highball glass for the perfect refreshing sip.

-## Alcohol-free alternative to a Horse's neck
+## Alcohol-free alternative to the Horse's neck

 Horse's neck is a cocktail typically made with brandy and ginger ale, often garnished with a long, thin twist of lemon peel.
 An alcohol-free alternative to this drink could be a mocktail called the "Stablemate," which includes ginger beer, fresh lemon juice, and honey syrup.